chainer/chainer/docs/source/examples/sentiment.rst

 calculates ``loss`` of nodes, and pushs the hidden state vector ``o`` again.

 Most important point is that ``ThinStackRecursiveNet`` shares GPU memory for :class:`~chainer.Variable`\ s by using thin-stack.
-It only allocate the whole memory, and reuse it when calculating forward and backward propagation.
+It only allocate the whole memory, and reuse it when calculating forward and backward propagation [4].
 Without careful implementation, backward propagation does not work because rewriting the memory may delete neccesary information for backward propagation.
 However, with thin-stack, each write operation always refers different index of the memory.
 So, it does not delete neccesary information for other read operations.